What is the Best Color for Sun Protection? Is there an optimal sun protection color?

 As we learn more about the importance of taking care of our skin and protecting ourselves from sunburn what do we need to do?

-One thing that has become apparent is that we are human, and have questions, and don’t always follow through.
+One thing that has become apparent is that we are human, have questions, and don’t always follow through.
 For some reason, my self-confidence has wilted when making decisions about which to purchase.

-All I have to do is look in the mirror and see my skin that has sun damage to know that I need to change. sun damage That change needs to come now in how I protect myself from the sun.
+All I have to do is look in the mirror and see my skin that has sun damage to know that I need to change.
+That change needs to come now in how I protect myself from the sun.

 Is Black My Best Choice?

 We want to absorb those dangerous sun rays in the summer.
 Block them from our skin.
 Again, basic information, right?

 So keeping these facts in mind, what is the best color for me for protection from the sun?

-Blue seems to be that color that is a middle of the road choice.
+Blue seems to be that color that is a middle-of-the-road choice.
 When color is about the shade of denim it can be an excellent choice.

 In a hot dry climate like the desert west and during times when we are having low humidity, I will be comfortable in denim shirts to protect me from the UV rays and reduce sun damage.

 However, again in the part of central Texas where I live, we are usually faced with more humid conditions.
 60 and 70 % humidity makes denim shirts a sweatshirt even if temperatures are milder.

 Wearing a shirt that is going to make you sweat does not make getting out fun.
-So other colors are needed.

-When choosing colors for our sun protective clothing to help us stay safe in the sun, here are other basics to remember.
+When choosing colors for our sun-protective clothing to help us stay safe in the sun, here are other basics to remember.

 Deep orange is better than pale orange or yellow.
 Red will absorb more than pink.

 Remember, absorbing UV rays is important as it leaves less to reflect.
 The other thing is that these deeper colors will be hotter to wear.

-This will be an easy color for me to work with.
+I find blue an easy color for me to work with.
 But I want comfort as well as the best of protective qualities.

 The other trick this shirt will provide is heat!
-If it were less tailored, had flared sleeves there might be some airflow for hot weather.
+If it were less tailored and had flared sleeves there might be some airflow for hot weather.

 The very factors I want in my shirts for cooler weather make them scooted to the back of the summertime closet.